AlbertaSat/ex2_ground_station_website/CONTRIBUTING.md

 ## Setting up the local development environment

 First, let's download the project from Github using git.
+We recommend that you fork the repository, but for simplicity's sake we'll just download it.

 `git clone https://github.com/UAlberta-CMPUT401/AlbertaSat.git`